 Consult with Our Committed Maryland Car Accident Injury Lawyer to Discuss Your Settlement Offer

-If you or a family member was severely injured in a car accident in Maryland, you should contact an experienced Bethesda car accident lawyer today.
+If you or a family member was severely injured after a car accident in Maryland, you should contact an experienced Bethesda car accident lawyer today.
 At Rice, Murtha & Psoras, our legal team has accumulated substantial legal experience litigating complex injury claims, and we are here for you in your time of need.
 You do not have to fight your car accident case alone.
 To schedule a free legal consultation to discuss your potential claim, contact Rice, Murtha & Psoras at (410) 694-7291.
 You can also contact the firm by using our online submission form.